StevenLuk18/Express.js_Web_Development/README.md

 ```
 npm run monstart
 ```
-so that the service can be run.
+so that the server can be run.

 ### Database
 MongoDB